jdautomate/as-local-test/README.md

 * run ./setup.sh (script will create and start the VM, replace Vagrantfile, apt-get update and install python - necessary for ansible)
 * run ./vagrant.sh

+Execute these commands

+vagrant up
+vagrant provision

 The playbook will take a bit to run, it has to download and install AS, after that is done the tests are fast.
 Results can be seen in the textfile -
 /tmp/results.txt (on your local machine)

-vagrant destroy runs to wipe out the VM once the test is done.
+vagrant destroy to wipe the VM

 That is it.